LanceJZ/Asteroids-Reimagined/README.md

 Fixed bug where pause can not be undone.
 Fixed Player Mine having sound after game is over.
 Fixed issue in controller firing main weapon not working when pointed at upper left.
 Issue was created when optimizing code.
+Fixed Turret Heat Bar and Secondary Weapon ammo bar does not rotate with ship.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.